rguske/blog/content/post/a-linux-development-desktop-with-vmware-horizon-part-i-horizon.md

 - <span style="color:#018914">**Ubuntu 18.04**</span> = *SSODesktopType=UseGnomeClassic*
 - <span style="color:#6003B6">**CentOS**</span> = *SSODesktopType=UseGnomeClassic*

 On the way down through the *viewagent-custom.conf* you came by a point where you can define a subnet for the View-Agent.
-If you like to install Docker on your DevDesk, as I would assume, you have to uncomment the example and replace the CIDR with yours.
+If you like to install Docker on your desktop, as I would assume, you have to uncomment the example and replace the CIDR with yours.

 **In my case:** *Subnet=10.10.13.0/26*

-Otherwise you won´t be able to connect to your DevDesk anymore after installing Docker.
+Otherwise you won´t be able to connect to your desktop anymore after installing Docker.
 Save and exit the file with `:wq!`.

 # Create a Manual Desktop Pool